 Ireland’s Association for Adventure Tourism (IAAT) is the independent representative association for the adventure tourism sector on the island of Ireland.
 This sector is one of the fastest growing and most exciting within Irish tourism and the IAAT aims to work with adventure tourism operators to develop the sector in a sustainable and responsible manner.

-IAAT’s primary work includes finding solutions to the insurance crisis, supporting the development of quality standards in all aspects of activities, providing a range of supports to members including free training, and lobbying Government and the relevant authorities as required.
-The association also provides the sector with regular networking opportunities to meet, share challenges & opportunities, and indeed work closely as a community to ensure that Ireland is ultimately recognised as a world leader in adventure tourism.
+The association provides the sector with regular networking opportunities to meet, share challenges & opportunities, and indeed work closely as a community to ensure that Ireland is ultimately recognised as a world leader in adventure tourism.

 The IAAT vision is for Ireland to be recognised as a world leader in adventure tourism.

-Board of Directors (updated January 2022)
+Board of Directors

 Shane Young, Killary Tours/Adventure Centre (Galway) – Chairman